openstack/openstack-manuals/doc/arch-design/source/network-focus-operational-considerations.rst

 Consider the ability to upgrade the infrastructure.
 As demand for network resources increase, operators add additional IP address blocks and add additional bandwidth capacity.
-In addition, consider managing hardware and software life cycle events, for example upgrades, decommissioning, and outages, while avoiding service interruptions for tenants.
+In addition, consider managing hardware and software lifecycle events, for example upgrades, decommissioning, and outages, while avoiding service interruptions for tenants.